p5-search-engine

 When the user clicks the submit button, make a GET request to the index url (/) with query parameters q and w.
 The server should return a webpage with at most 10 search results in ranked order.
 Each result is the title of a document verbatim from the database.

-Enclose each search result summary in <div class="doc_summary">.
+Within each search result, enclose each result summary in <div class="doc_summary">.
 If the summary for a document in the database is empty, show “No summary available”.

 If there are no search results, display <div class="no_results">No search results found!</div>.